- Encyclopedia of American Studies

 - Annals of America (in the library's reference collection on the 2nd floor, call number E 173 .A793) contains hundreds of primary source documents.

 - You may also find primary sources by searching the Library Catalog.
-Often, important primary sources are gathered together and reprinted in books.
 The following words and phrases in the Subject Headings of a book record may indicate that the item contains primary source material:

 |--Diaries||--Songs and music|